-A pill so people with celiac disease can eat freely?February 8th, 2013 in Diseases, Conditions, Syndromes /
+A pill so people with celiac disease can eat freely?February 8, 2013 by Barbara Bronson Gray, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For people with celiac disease, everyday foods such as bread, pizza crust and muffins are potential enemies.
 But scientists anticipate that some day a simple pill could help prevent the digestive upsets caused by ingesting the gluten in wheat, rye or barley products.

 The only current treatment for celiac disease is a gluten-free diet.
 A new study, however, offers some potential for hope.
 Researchers have re-engineered a naturally occurring enzyme, kumamolisin-As, to break down gluten in the stomach into much smaller protein pieces, called peptides.
 They say these are less likely to trigger the autoimmune response that can create a wide range of painful and irritating symptoms.

 The re-engineered enzyme, named KumaMax, appears to be highly effective, at least in a test tube.
 It dismantled more than 95 percent of a gluten peptide that is thought to cause celiac disease, according to the study, which was published recently in the Journal of the American Chemical Society.